-After two years of a comprehensive study process that looked at various solutions, the Sheboygan City Council opted to keep the City Hall in its current 1916 structure.
+After two years of a comprehensive study process that looked at various solutions, the Sheboygan City Council opted to keep the Sheboygan City Hall in its current 1916 structure.
 Bray Architects developed a plan to completely renovate the three-story, 37,000 square foot building in order to create a modern office environment and a convenient, customer-friendly visitor experience.

-The plan includes completely restoring the historic building shell and renovating the main entry addition on the north side.
+The plan included completely restoring the historic building shell and renovating the main entry addition on the north side.
 The new entry features a three-story glass curtain wall overlooking a pedestrian plaza that connects with the public library and city fountain.

 The interior of the building underwent a total renovation with the exception of the historical stairway and third-floor council chambers, which have been restored.
 All building systems including HVAC, electrical, plumbing, fire protection and technology have been replaced with completely new systems.

 The stairway has become the focal point of a three-story atrium adjacent to the new curtainwall entry.
 The atrium allows natural light to fill the center of the building and serve as a visual connection between the three main floors.
 Conference rooms are designed to be accessed from the public atrium space allowing for use by multiple departments and community groups.
 All interior departmental offices have been converted to open, flexible and efficient spaces that reflect a new approach to serving the community.